qsivey/Game_Engine/README.md

 	SBGC32_DefaultInit(&SBGC_1, UartTransmitData, UartReceiveByte, GetAvailableBytes, UartTransmitDebugData, GetTimeMs, SBGC_PROTOCOL_V2);

-*Notes:
+*Notes:*

-*- initialize the **UartTransmitDebugData** with NULL if you don't use debug mode.
+*- initialize the **UartTransmitDebugData** with NULL if you don't use debug mode;*

-*- SBGC_x - it's a general serial connection descriptor containing data to communicate with the SBGC32 device
+*- SBGC_x - it's a general serial connection descriptor containing data to communicate with the SBGC32 device;*

-*- If you want to create your own gimbal communication driver, create it based on the type of such a structure in the library
+*- If you want to create your own gimbal communication driver, create it based on the type of such a structure in the library;*

+*- Starting to work with the gimbal using Arduino don't forget check the **SERIAL_TX_BUFFER_SIZE** and **SERIAL_RX_BUFFER_SIZE** macros.
+Strongly recommend increase this value to 256;*

+*- When SBGC32 device connected with Linux device you need to set **chmod** to **-rwx** in the terminal (sudo chmod -rwx /dev/ttyUSBx);*

+*- Default speed of SimpleBGC32 devices is a 115200 bits per second.*

+### Data handling ###

+Each function beginning with SBGC32_... communicates with the SBGC32 device in a different ways.

+- Transmit functions required a preparing data in the target writable structures or other arguments.
+Such structures are marked by **const** key word.
+Besides, for most -TX functions after sending data the SBGC32 device sends a confirmation command processed automatically in the functions body.

+- Request functions require partial filling of the fields of the target structure or nothing at all.
+Received data is stores in this structure.
+Confirmation of correct data reception is a returned status-value of this functions.

+- For manual data management use the **SBGC32_TX** and **SBGC32_RX** functions.

+The rest of the details are contained in the descriptions inside the library itself.